Hoo-Knows/HollowKnight.LostArtifacts/ReadMe.md

 - Lush Moss (Greenpath)
 	- This piece of moss came from the Massive Moss Charger.
 It represents the moss chargers' will to recover their moss, no matter how many times it is destroyed.
 	- Nature’s Aura - Heals a mask after a certain amount of hits
+- Noxious Shroom (Fungal Wastes)
+	- Found only in the deepest recesses of the Fungal Wastes, these mushrooms have extremely concentrated toxins.
+	- Toxic - hitting an enemy releases a spore cloud that can spread to other enemies
+- Cryingrock (City of Tears)
+	- Fallen - take one extra damage, but increase damage for 3 seconds after getting hit
+- Totem Shard (Soul Sanctum)
+	- Soulful - deal increased damage for 3 seconds after healing; Deep Focus buffs the damage increase